-This shepherd’s hut, built ten years ago on iron wheels, is 12’ long and based closely on the Victorian originals that first inspired us.
+This shepherd’s hut, built in 2010 on iron wheels, is 12’ long and based closely on the Victorian originals that first inspired us.
 It sits beside the former watercress beds which we landscaped shortly after the millennium.
 A gently curved bank, dressed with topsoil from a building site in a nearby village, now hides the concrete walls of the beds, and two small islands offer the safety of higher ground for many creatures when the water rises in the winter.
 Two ash saplings that we moved to the island are now well established and perfectly framed in the open doorway.
 The billowing blackthorn is in flower on the far bank, and the floppy fronds of flag iris suggest that their beautiful yellow flowers are soon to be revealed.

 The tongue and groove clad walls inside the hut are painted in the soft green of the flag iris leaves in shadow, which brings the outside view in.
 The solid oak floor is now showing the patina of age which only comes with use.
 I lived in this hut for a while when the house was being extended and the roof was off.
 It provided me, and Labrador Dipper, shelter for three winter months.
 I can see the marks where I chopped my wood, the nose of the billhook carelessly pitting the oak floor next to the stove.
 I knew it was marking it then, I accepted that one day I would be reminded of those months by the pockmarked floor.
 I love detail like that; the signs of a life which has gone before, like the boarded floor of a venerable old living van punctuated by a working man’s hobnailed boots, or the miller’s time worn handrail on the sun-bleached stairs of a watermill.